 Deacon Mike is a graduate chemical engineer, with a BS in Chemistry from Michigan State University.
 He is recognized by the American Society of Quality Engineers as a certified Quality Engineer.
 Mike is semi-retired from active sales management work; currently working part-time for a specialty chemicals distributor in Trenton NJ.

-Mike and wife Barbara have three children, seven grandchildren and one great-grandchild.
+Mike has three children, seven grandchildren and one great-grandchild.

 - Sue Hess